tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 ---

 ### Step 3: Install Ingress on the Kubernetes Cluster

+In this step we will be installing Ingress on our kubernetes cluster to be used to access different applications deployed on the cluster such as the Rancher manager itself.

 1. SSH to the Master node and create a folder to add all yaml files that will be used with the demo.
 Then create a sub-folder to download the Nginx Ingress Yaml file to it
 ```bash